SPE-R/SPE/SPE-R-2024-practicals-with-solutions/causInf2-s.md

 We now try to improve IPW-estimation by a richer exposure model.
-In computations we shall utilize the R package `PSweight` (see [PSweight vignette](https://cran.r-project.org/web/packages/PSweight/vignettes/vignette.pdf)).
+In computations we shall utilize the R package
+`PSweight` (see [PSweight
+vignette](https://cran.r-project.org/web/packages/PSweight/vignettes/vignette.pdf)).

-1. First, we compute the weights from a more flexible exposure model which contains all pairwise product terms of the parents of $X$.
+1. First, we compute the propensity scores and weights from a more flexible exposure model, which contains all pairwise product terms of the parents of $X$.
     According to the causal diagram, $Z_1$ is